steenblikrs/tinyhome/_posts/2021-09-14-Introduction.md

+my name is Samansa.
+I'm an architectural student and this is my project on tiny houses.
+I hope you can enjoy my website.
 ---
 # HOME-Flexibiliy in Tiny Spaces -- Introduction

-###### Sep.14 2021.
-Xiaofei Chen

-My name is Samansa.
-I'm an architectural student and this is my project on tiny houses.
-I hope you can enjoy my website.

 ## Definition of home:
 - Portable